nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-6.md

 - A `depth` field in the `Node` class is what keeps track of the number of branches from the root to this `Node`.
 - The `Deque` interface supports both Stack and Queue ADTs (abstract data types).
-- A map is needed to keep track of nodes that have already been visited.
-This is different than what is required for the BFS algorithm.

 ## Console output from running the code
 ![]({{'assets/algo-6.png' | relative_url}})